 Professionals in the fields of architecture, engineering, construction management, manufacturing, government and environmental policy as well as LCA practitioners and industry trade organizations are encouraged to attend.

 The Carbon Leadership Forum (CLF) is an academic and industry based collaborative research effort hosted at the University of Washington.
 The CLF works to reduce the carbon ‘embodied’ in building materials.
 ‘Embodied carbon’ is the sum of carbon emitted in each step of a material’s life.
 The reduction of embodied carbon is an essential part of reducing emissions in our built environment.

 Internationally recognized and published for his contributions to Architecture and Planning, Peter Busby’s award-winning portfolio embodies his philosophy of social responsibility and commitment to sustainable design.
 Since opening his Vancouver practice in 1984, Peter’s body of work has gained a reputation for design excellence and innovation, becoming a powerful catalyst in the growth of the green architecture movement in North America and abroad.
 After merging his firm with Perkins+Will in 2004, he became a driving force across the company, compelling its industry-leading sustainable design initiatives.
 In 2012, Peter relocated to be the Managing Director of Perkins+Will’s San Francisco office.
 Peter’s latest book, titled, Busby: Architecture’s New Edges, was published in 2015.

-All lectures are free and open to the public.
+All lectures are held at 6:00 PM in Architecture Hall 147 at the University of Washington and are free and open to the public.

 Continuing education and IDP credits are available for attendance.